-Strate gies Timeframe 1.1 The DAIP Committee will be required by the Executive to monitor access and inclusion and make recommendations for improvement, in accordance with good governance principles and legislative obligations.
+Strate Strategies 1.1 The DAIP Committee will be required by the Executive to monitor access and inclusion and make recommendations for improvement, in accordance with good governance principles and legislative obligations.
 Ongoing 1.2 Internal communications will ensure that staff and contractors are aware of the requirements of the DAIP and ensure that all services are accessible to people with disability.
-Ongoing 1.3 The DAIP Committee will conduct a yearly audit and ensure all public services and resources are accessible for staff and visitors with a disability.
+Ongoing 1.3 The DAIP Committee will conduct a yearly audit and ensure all public services and resources are accessible for staff and visitors with disability.
+Ongoing 1.4 Disability is one of the key criteria for assessing eligibility of applicants and respondents to receive assistance from the WAIRC Pro Bono Scheme.
+This assistance consists of avenues for access to justice, including free legal advice and representation from private law firms and community legal services.
 Ongoing